taaha827/backend_test_demo/README.md

-# backend_test_demo
+# Strapi application

-This repo is for a test for the position of a backend developer, building a simple CRUD application using strapi
+A quick description of your strapi application